bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xA8: Random Range Large
 placeholder

+!!
+COMMAND IS 0xBD IN OOT !!

 ## 0xA7:
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA6:
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA5: [v] += Channel Index
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA4: Set Surround Effect Index
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA3: sfxState[p] = [v]
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA2: sfxState[cmdArg[0]] = [v]
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA1: [v] = sfxState[p]
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0xA0: [v] = sfxState[cmdArg[0]]
 placeholder

+!!
+NOT AVAILABLE IN OOT !!

 ## 0x98: Dynset Layer
 placeholder